agsb/milliForth-RiscV/srcs/Notes.md

     All code must be align to CELL size, also the dictionary headers.

+    6. The jal and jalr, save PC+4 in register ra, does only ONE level of call, more levels must save the register ra elsewhere and load it at ret.

 ## IDEAS

     _"AI uses hash code as word, Humans uses semantics as word"_